Gaumont-Palace

-In 1931, Gaumont reconstructed the cinema, with a new Art Deco exterior.
+In 1930–31, Gaumont spent 40 million francs rebuilding the cinema to a design by Henri Belloc, Art Deco exterior.
 The largest cinema in France, it was used to premiere major productions from both France and abroad.
-With a capacity of 6,000, it commonly attracted between fifty and sixty thousand spectators a week in the early 1930s.
+With a capacity of 4,850, it commonly attracted between fifty and sixty thousand spectators a week in the early 1930s, with box office receipts of 21.3 million francs in 1932.
 The size of the cinema meant that it rarely held films over for more than two weeks before they were switched to smaller venues in the city such as the Caméo cinema.
+At the end of World War II, the Gaumont-Palace acted as a repatriation centre for returning prisoners of war, and in this capacity is mentioned in La Douleur (1985) by Marguerite Duras.
+It had earlier served as the model for Le Tarapout in Louis-Ferdinand Céline's novel Voyage au bout de la nuit (1932).

 In 1952, the cinema featured in the comedy film Holiday for Henrietta.
 In 1962, it was converted for the use of Cinerama widescreen format.
 Increasingly, its large size was considered a disadvantage, due to poor audio quality.
 Plans were made for a further reconstruction but these were abandoned.
-In 1972, Gaumont sold off the site and it was demolished in 1973 and redeveloped.
-The money the company received from its sale allowed it to renovate other parts of its cinema chain, including in Lille, Lyon, Marseilles, Bordeaux, Reims, Nice and Toulouse.
+In 1972, Gaumont sold the 7,000-square-feet site for 35 million francs, the cinema being demolished the following year to make way for a shopping gallery and hotel.
+The money the company received from the sale allowed it to renovate other parts of its cinema chain, including in Lille, Lyon, Marseille, Bordeaux, Reims, Nice and Toulouse.

+Cinema organ

+The Gaumont-Palace had two organs during its lifetime, the first of these being a "church organ" built by Aristide Cavaillé-Coll, which was mentioned in several programmes dating from 1913 and 1914.
+About 1931, a four-manual "Christie" theatre organ was supplied by Hill, Norman and Beard.
+Now classified as a monument historique, it is preserved in the Pavillon Baltard at Nogent-sur-Marne, and is the only organ of its size in France to still exist.